ekenozlu/DemoConnect4App/README.md

 2. UIKit and Storyboard

 ## Might add in the future
-1. Set the game score
+1. Customizable game score
-2. Set the player names
+2. Customizable player names
 3. UserDefaults for unfinished game and names